Notes on prerequisites, fixes, and known issues for the ForgeRock® Token Validation Microservice.

 3.2.
 Deprecated Functionality

-This section lists deprecated functionality, as defined in "ForgeRock Product Stability Labels".
+There is no deprecated functionality in TVMS, as defined in "ForgeRock Product Stability Labels".

 3.3.
 Removed Functionality

-This section lists removed functionality, as defined in "ForgeRock Product Stability Labels"..
+This section lists removed functionality in TVMS, as defined in "ForgeRock Product Stability Labels".

 Chapter 4.
 Fixes, Limitations, and Known Issues